 c.
-Whether the size, scale and massing of proposed buildings are appropriate in relation to the size of the subject property and in relation to the size, scale and massing of adjacent and nearby lots and buildings; and The size, scale and massing of proposed buildings are appropriate in relation to the PC-2 district requirements for building height and perimeter buffering.
+Whether the size, scale and massing of proposed buildings are appropriate in relation to the size of the subject property and in relation to the size, scale and massing of adjacent and nearby lots and buildings; and The size, scale and massing of proposed buildings are appropriate in perimeter buffering.
 As a comparison, the overall development will maintain a lower height than the Ravinia Office complex, which is found south of the site.